hci-a-if-its-2019/assignment-3-mfauzan10/README.md

 ## Part A: Usability Evaluation

 ### 1. Brief Description of Participants
-> Describe your participants in bullets or sentences.
-> The description should contain their demographic (age, gender, occupation),
-> their skill level in using the system, and your reasons choosing them.
-> The description should NOT contain any personally identifiable information.

 #### a.
 Description of Participant 1
 - User is a 19 years old Indonesian male